fwhigh/fwhigh.github.io/_drafts/2021-05-24-lightgbm-vs-keras-metaflow.md

 # Overview

-I'm proud to be one of the earliest users of [Metaflow](https://metaflow.org/) when I was at Netflix, months after creation and well before it was open sourced.
+I worked with the
+[Metaflow](https://metaflow.org/)
+creators at Netflix from
+the time they built their first proofs of concept.
+About six months later I built my first flows as one of the earliest adopters.
+I had been rolling my own Flask API services to serve machine learning model predictions but Metaflow provided a much more accessible, lower complexity path to keep the models and services up to date.

-I had the privilege of working alongside its creators and a lot of talented developers who built some spectacular ML based applications with Metaflow.
+I also had the privilege of working next to a lot of other talented developers who built some of their own spectacular ML based applications with Metaflow over the following years.
-Now that I've left Netflix I look forward to continuing to use it, and helping others get the most out of it.
+Now that I've left Netflix I look forward to continuing to use it and helping others get the most out of it.

-This post demonstrates one of the ways I like to use it: machine learning model selection at scale.
+In this post I'll demonstrate one of the ways I like to use it: doing repeatable machine learning model selection at scale.
+(This post does not address the ML model reproducibility crisis.
+Repeatable here means easily re-runnable.)
-I'll compare 5 total different hyperparameter settings for each of LightGBM and Keras regressors, with 5 fold cross validation and early stopping, trained and scored on a mock data set.
+I'll compare 5 different hyperparameter settings for each of LightGBM and Keras regressors, with 5 fold cross validation and early stopping, for a total of 50 parallel model candidates.
-All 50 of these instances are executed in parallel.
+All of these instances are executed in parallel.
-The following box plots show the min and max and the 25th, 50th (median), and 75th percentiles of r-squared score.
+The following box plots show the min and max and the 25th, 50th (median), and 75th percentiles of r-squared score from a mock regression data set.

 <figure class="align-center" style="display: table;">
     <a href="/assets/lightgbm-vs-keras-metaflow/1621302832648370/all-scores.png"><img width="100%" src="/assets/lightgbm-vs-keras-metaflow/1621302832648370/all-scores.png" /></a>